marcouderzo/CSDemoParser/Worklog.md

 ```

 The `ShowPlayerInfo()` function is called.
-We only let the parser print the player position.
+Printing the player position is redundant, as it is already logged in Entity.
+Therefore we comment those printf() calls out

 ```
 bool ShowPlayerInfo( const char *pField, int nIndex, bool bShowDetails = true, bool bCSV = false )